rruy-dev/Clean-RTP/README.md

 You can reference them by typing `/execute in`, and the auto-complete will list all the dimensions

 ## 1.18.2 - 1.20.6
-RTP Range is not configurable in-game, as it requires macro-functions to change dynamically, which was introduced in version 1.21
+Some configuration is only possible with Macro Functions, which were introduced in version 1.21
+This includes RTP Range, and Nether Max Y Position
-If you require changing it, you can open the datapack file..
+If you require changing them, you can open the datapack file..
 `Clean_RTP\data\clean_rtp\functions\beginpreload.mcfunction`
-Then change the non-zero number on the first line (default: 10000) to your desired number of blocks
+For RTP Range, change (default: 10000) to your desired number of blocks
+For Nether Max Y Position, change (default: 126) to your needed yPos (If mods drastically change the nether, this should be set to 2 blocks under the nether roof)